LangsterGA/test/README.md

 The following are the outputs of the toolbox:

 ### Raw data
 Five csvs of raw outbreak data.
-This data is what is returned from Go.Data API endpoints for cases, contacts and locations.
-They are most of the core variables thate are collected during an outbreak investigation.
-A few were not included but we hope to include in the next iteration.
+This data is returned from Go.Data API endpoints for cases, contacts and locations.
+It includes most of the core variables thate are collected during an outbreak investigation.
 For more information about the fields in the raw csv output, please consult Go.Data metadata [here](https://worldhealthorganization.github.io/godata/data-mgmt/) for a more complete list of data collected in the Go.Data system.

 ![GoData](/images/RawCSVUpdate.PNG)